LimberDuck/nessus-file-reader/README.md

 ## Main features

-* read data from nessus files containing results of scans performed by using Nessus by (C) Tenable, Inc.
+* read data from nessus files containing results of scans performed by using Nessus and Tenable.sc by (C) Tenable, Inc.
+* use it in CLI to check quickly e.g. quality of your scan
-* use it in CLI or as python module
+* use it as python module

 > Check code [examples].